BrandenStoberReal/ST-Outfits-Extended/README.md

 💡 **In Extension Settings window you can see the prompt system uses for performing self-check.
 If you don't know what you are doing, please don't change this.**

+## Import Outfit from Character Card

+The `/import-outfit` command is a powerful feature that uses LLM analysis to automatically extract outfit information from your character card.
+This command will:

+1. Analyze character description, personality, scenario, and character notes
+2. Identify clothing and accessories mentioned in the text
+3. Populate the outfit tracker with these items using appropriate commands
+4. Clean up the original character card by removing clothing references
+5. Fix spelling and grammar errors during the cleanup process

+This is especially useful when importing characters that already have outfit descriptions in their character card.

+## Connection Profile Support

+The auto outfit system now supports using different connection profiles for LLM generation.
+In the settings, you can specify a connection profile (like OpenRouter, Oobabooga, OpenAI, or Claude) that will be used specifically for auto outfit detection.
+This allows you to use a different model for outfit detection than for your main conversation if desired.

 ## List of Variables

 If you take a look at the example prompt I shared above, you can see that it uses global variables such as `{{getglobalvar::<BOT>_headwear}}`.
 You can inject any variable stored in outfit slots anywhere you want using that macro.
 Write `<BOT>` for character's outfit.
 Write "User" for user outfit.
 Instead of `<BOT>` you can also write a character's own name such as `{{getglobalvar::Emma_headwear}}`.
 If you set Emma's headwear as "Red Baseball Hat" then if you write `{{getglobalvar::Emma_headwear}}` to somewhere, it will appear as "Red Baseball Hat".
 You can simply write `<BOT>` instead of "Emma" and it'll automatically replace `<BOT>` with name of current active character.
 These variable macros works just like how `{{user}}` or `{{char}}` macros work.
 Anywhere you can use those macros, you should be able to use the outfit system's macros as well.
 Just make sure that variable exists, or it will appear blank in the context.

 💡 **User's variable names are always same.
 They always use "User_" regardless of your persona name.**